 Eminent Domain

 Property taken by eminent domain should be valued at the fair market value or post project development value, whichever is greater.
 With the exception of public utility rights-of-way,

-IBCA is opposed to using eminent domain to secure property for private interests.
-Proceeds from the sale of property obtained through the process of eminent domain or threat of eminent domain should be exempt from taxes at the local, state and federal level.
+IBCA is opposed to using eminent domain to secure property for private interests with the exception of public utility rights-of-way.

+IBCA supports that proceeds from the sale of property obtained through the process of eminent domain or threat of eminent domain should be exempt from taxes at the local, state and federal level.

 Trespassing Laws